February 21, 2020 - 463 views|

 Algorithms can go a long way toward helping brand marketers uncover insights and find new paths to interact with customers.
 It’s up to us find the human touch.

-For more, visit us at our Cognizant Interactive Services website.
+For more, visit our website.